Etiquette & Safety | Purchase the NEW Milwaukee County Trails Map

 Lake Park Bridge and Ravine Road Closures - Beginning Mon., Dec.
 8, 2015

 The Lake Park bridge above Ravine Road and Ravine Road will be closed for maintenance.
 Watch this page for updates.

-Forestry work to improve safety along the East Side Bike Trail (Layfayette Place to Locust) will involve intermittent closures of trail segments with minor rerouting.
+Forestry work to improve safety along the Northeast section of the OLT (Mill Road to Brown Deer Road) will involve intermittent closures of trail segments with minor rerouting.

 FOR YOUR OWN SAFETY, PLEASE PAY ATTENTION TO POSTED SIGNAGE!

 Hank Aaron State Trail Connection to Oak Leaf Trail

 Hank Aaron State Trail will be closed to pedestrians from 94th Pl to Oak Leaf Trail through late 2017 for project construction.